-2 - Represents the amount to be collected for FY 2020.
-Invoices to MoDOT will be 80% reimbursable regardless of the amount collected.
+2 - Represents the amount to be collected in FY 2021.
+Invoices to MoDOT will be 80% reimbursable regardless the amount collected.

 3 - Illinois funds consist of FHWA Illinois PL and FTA Section 5303 planning funds and state match funds.
-A local match Is not required.
+A local match is not required.